Illinois judge candidate insists he's an O'Malley — but critics call it Irish cultural appropriation

 “It is not good, but it is legal,” Simpson said of the green strategy.
 “I don’t know of it being common elsewhere in the country, but it’s been true in Chicago for a while.”

-Nor would O’Malley answer when asked point blank if he changed his name to something Irish and gender neutral to win a seat on Cook County’s 13th judicial sub-circuit, a six-year with a $198,075 salary.
+Nor would O’Malley answer when asked point-blank if he changed his name to something Irish and gender neutral to win a seat on Cook County’s 13th judicial subcircuit, a six-year term with a $198,075 annual salary.

 But this is not the first time O’Malley has run for judge.